Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE

 Dead Messenger is one of the most underrated Exotics on this list.
 It is effectively a super-powered Wave Frame that can switch between three elements.
 Its capabilities as an add-clear weapon are incredible, but it often gets overlooked in favor of Forbearance and Undercurrent.
-With nerfs on the horizon in The Final Shape for those weapons though, you’ll need a new alternative, and Dead Messenger is just that.
+With those two getting nerfed in The Final Shape though, there’s room for a new alternative, and Dead Messenger is just that.

 Divinity